resurfaceio/azure-eh/README.md

 ## (Dev/Test) Run Containers Locally

 Clone this repository to run the containers as an on-prem solution.
-You will need to [install `docker-compose`](https://docs.docker.com/compose/install/) in addition to the requirements above.
+You will need to [install `docker-compose`](https://docs.docker.com/compose/install/) in addition to the requirements listed above.

 ```bash
 git clone https://github.com/resurfaceio/azure-eh.git